NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fade Away.md

 **Prerequisites** Easily Dismissed
 * * *
 Your ability to blend into the background allows you to fade away entirely or appear innocuous even to magical effects.
-You gain [[Spells/Invisibility|Invisibility]] and [[Spells/Disguise Magic|Disguise Magic]] as 2nd-rank innate occult spells.
+You gain [[3-Rules/Character Building/Spells/I/Invisibility|Invisibility]] and [[Disguise Magic|Disguise Magic]] as 2nd-rank innate occult spells.
 You can target only yourself with _invisibility_, and you must be the primary target of _disguise magic_.
 You can cast each spell once per day.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*